 Dr. Roberts speaks on the practical and ethical issues in APOE genotype disclosure during an AAIC presentation in July 2020.

-Scott Roberts presented information about Alzheimer’s disease on July 21, 2020 during an event put on by the Michigan Alzheimer’s Disease Center.
+Scott Roberts presented information about Alzheimer’s disease on July 21, 2020, during an event put on by the Michigan Alzheimer’s Disease Center (MADC).

-For the 25th Anniversary showing of the film GATTACA at the Michigan Theater in Ann Arbor, MI, Scott Roberts served as panelists in a pre-panel discussion about the ethical and societal implications of the issues depicted in the film.
+For the 25th Anniversary showing of the film GATTACA at the Michigan Theater in Ann Arbor, MI, Scott Roberts served as a panelist in a pre-panel discussion about the ethical and societal implications of the issues depicted in the film.

-An article was recently published in Alzheimer’s & Dementia: Translational Research & Clinical Interventions which describes the results of an online survey of clinical core leaders at National Institutes of Health-funded Alzheimer’s Disease Research Centers in the United States.
-The survey examined how individual centers within this national network are addressing a range of issues related to return of research results in their own longitudinal cohort studies.
-The findings indicate that many Alzheimer’s Disease Research Centers are disclosing a range of individual research results to their participants, with diagnostic and neuropsychological assessment findings more commonly returned than genetic or biomarker results.
-There was considerable variability across centers regarding return of results, including types of results disclosed, professionals involved in results disclosure, and practices used when returning results.
+An article was recently published in Alzheimer’s & Dementia: Translational Research & Clinical Interventions, which describes the results of an online survey of clinical core leaders at National Institutes of Health-funded Alzheimer’s Disease Research Centers (ADRCs) in the United States.
+The survey examined how individual centers within this national network are addressing a range of issues related to the return of research results in their longitudinal cohort studies.
+The findings indicate that many ADRCs are disclosing a range of individual research results to their participants, with diagnostic and neuropsychological assessment findings more commonly returned than genetic or biomarker results.
+There was considerable variability across centers regarding the return of results, including types of results disclosed, professionals involved in results disclosure, and practices used when returning results.
 The full article can be accessed below.

 Roberts JS, Ferber R, Blacker D, Rumbaugh M, Grill J, for the Advisory Group on Risk Evidence Education for Dementia (AGREED) (2021).
 Disclosure of individual research results at federally funded Alzheimer’s Disease Research Centers.
 Alzheimer’s & Dementia: Translational Research & Clinical Interventions, 7:e12213.

-Sara Feldman, MPH who is a graduate student at the University of Michigan’s School of Public Health and member of the Roberts Research group has been awarded a predoctoral fellowship position in the U-M ELSI Research program.
+Sara Feldman, MPH, who is a graduate student at the University of Michigan’s School of Public Health and a member of the Roberts Research Group has been awarded a predoctoral fellowship position in the U-M ELSI Research program.
 Congratulations, Sara!

 Dr. Scott Roberts was chosen as the 2020 recipient of the Outstanding Research Award by the American Public Health Association (APHA) Genomics Forum. https://aphagenomicsforum.wixsite.com/apha/awards